WOCHStudios/SoundBoard/README.txt

 2. ADD KEY-VALUE PAIRS TO SoundBoard\res\raw\filemap.txt
 	A. THERE IS AN EXAMPLE KEY-VALUE PAIR IN THE FILE 3.PACKAGE APP AND DEPLOY TO ANDROID DEVICE

+For a more detailed walkthrough please visit http://www.wochstudios.com/?q=Soundboard_tutorial